 He didn't do anything.

-He was writing emails to pages, and he was might have had some suggestive things, but nothing ever happened.
+He was writing emails to pages, and he might have had some suggestive things, but nothing ever happened.

-But they said no, the FBI said they never found any evidence of any untoward behavior toward his former pages.
+But they said, no, the FBI said they never found any evidence of any untoward behavior toward his former pages.

 But it was the old appearance of impropriety.